zscaler/terraform-provider-zpa/docs/data-sources/zpa_enrollment_cert.md

 * `valid_from_in_epoch_sec` - (string)
 * `valid_to_in_epochsec` - (string)

-:warning: Notice that certificate, public and private key information are omitted from the output.
+~> **Warning**: Notice that certificate, public and private key information are omitted from the output.